 Surfshark is a relatively new player on the VPN scene.
-Less than two years old at the time of this review, it is starting to build a name for itself in the VPN space.
+Less than three years old at the time of this review, it is starting to build a name for itself in the VPN space.
 Based in the British Virgin Islands (the same country as industry-leader ExpressVPN) it seems to be doing a lot of things right.

 We know that choosing a VPN service can be confusing, and simply keeping up with the ever-growing list of players is a challenge.
 We’re here to sort through the crowd and help you find the right VPN for your needs.

 In this review, we’ll look at the key factors we always review when deciding if a VPN service merits further attention on your part.
 Specifically, we’ll look at: